DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

-The couple’s decision to move the computer into their house may have been based on a pragmatic rationale that the computers had been ‘abandoned’ and were available for re-use: that since the woman was absent from Mungalawarru, she wouldn’t need the computer and that it was more convenient to move the computer into their house rather than waiting for theirs to be fixed, or using it in the CDEP Shed.
+The couple’s decision to move the computer into their house may have been based on a pragmatic rationale that the computers had been ‘abandoned’ and were available for re use: that since the woman was absent from Mungalawurru, she wouldn’t need the computer and that it was more convenient to move the computer into their house rather than wait for theirs to be fixed, or use it in the CDEP shed.
 O’Connell’s observations about Alyawarr ownership of physical objects, such as everyday items found in houses, suggests that in addition to an item’s function, its cost and/or relative availability may be a factor